ivandejanovic/introduction_to_programming/book/chapter_001.md

 hello world
 ```

-liek before.
+like before.

-You exercise is to change the **sample.go** so that when you run the program the output is
+Your exercise is to change the **sample.go** so that when you run the program the output is

 ```
 welcome to introduction to programming